Select a

 Gravity:

-1.What is being established regarding character/setting/preoccupations and concerns?
+1.What is being established regarding

 In regards to character its is established that Jeera has not fully gotten over his father's death.
 He questions ''how a party [could] count for anything on the anniversary of [one's] father's death?'' and ''how the hell could anything matter?''.
 It is also established that Rachel is quite reliant on Jeera, and questions ''where [he was]''.